thindil/steamsky/bin/doc/MODDING.md

 - Description: Any length description of ship.
 - Owner: Which fraction own ship.
 Possible values are: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
+- Priorities: Orders priorities for each crew member (player ship only).
+Must be in this same amount as skills of crew members.
+Each priority entry is Ordex`x`Piority where Order is: 1 - Piloting, 2 - Engineering, 3 - Operating guns, 4 - Repair ship, 5 - Manufacturing, 6 - Upgrading ship, 7 - Talking in bases, 8 - Healing wounded, 9 - Cleaning ship and Piority is 1 - Normal
+  piority, 2 - Highest priority (one per crew member)